dendronhq/dendron-site/vault/pkg.dendron-next-server.arch.md

 ## Copy and Paste

 By default, modifier controls like copy and paste are disabled because we are operating an iframe operating inside a webview.
 The workaround is described [here](https://github.com/jevakallio/vscode-live-frame#command-key-combinations-copy-paste-select-all-are-disabled).
 We've implemented it [here](https://github.com/dendronhq/dendron/blob/master/packages/plugin-core/src/views/utils.ts) so that any webview that uses `WebViewUtils` to generate the HTML will come with the workaround.
 Make sure that keyboard events are allowed to propagate for this workaround to work.

-## Theming

-Dendron listens to the [ThemeChange](https://github.com/dendronhq/dendron/blob/master/packages/dendron-next-server/pages/_app.tsx) event from the plugin.

-This is currently broadcasted when we load the webview initially [here](https://github.com/dendronhq/dendron/blob/master/packages/plugin-core/src/views/utils.ts).

-- NOTE: currently, in order to broadcast theme changes, a user needs to run `ReloadWindow`.
-We have an action item to change this dynamcally.

-On the webview side, Dendron uses the [ThemeSwitcherProvider](https://github.com/dendronhq/dendron/blob/master/packages/dendron-next-server/pages/_app.tsx) to pass the current theme to downstream components